How to Price Consulting Services Without Losing Clients

 Understanding Your True Costs

 Before you can price with confidence, you need to know your numbers inside and out.
 That means accounting for every direct cost (materials, labour, subcontractors) as well as indirect costs like insurance, admin, equipment, and overhead.
+HMRC’s list of allowable expenses is a useful sense check if you are not certain what counts.
 Too often, we underestimate these “hidden” costs and end up eating into our own margins.

 Don’t forget contingencies.
 In construction, something always goes wrong: weather delays, supply chain issues, unexpected site conditions.
 If you’re not building a buffer into your pricing, you’re setting yourself up for stress and disappointment.
 A good estimate isn’t just about covering your costs; it’s about protecting your business from the unexpected.